hageboeck/OpenlabLecture/README.md

 - If you don't have a cernbox account yet, go to [cernbox.cern.ch](https://cernbox.cern.ch)
 - Once you have a cernbox, click [![OpenInSwan](https://swanserver.web.cern.ch/swanserver/images/badge_swan_white_150.png)](https://swan-k8s.cern.ch/user-redirect/download?projurl=https%3A%2F%2Fgithub.com%2Fhageboeck%2FOpenlabLecture.git)
-    - Choose the bleeding-edge software stack with CUDA, i.e. "Bleeding Edge Cuda 11 (GPU)"
+    - Choose the a software stack with CUDA, i.e. "103 Cuda (GPU)"
     - Wait for the container to start up.
 If it doesn't start up, all GPUs are occupied.
 You will have to retry later, use method 1, or work in teams.
 - Use [FirstSteps notebook](FirstSteps.ipynb) for the first two tasks.
 - Finally, go to [Julia notebook](Julia.ipynb).